2026 phonics screening check: administration guidance

 Headteachers should ensure teachers and all other staff who may handle the materials understand their sensitivity.

 Schools must store check materials securely in a locked cupboard.
-The headteacher should allocate responsibility for overseeing the storage of check materials to a member of staff not directly involved with the administration of the checks.
-This member of staff should take responsibility for the secure storage of check materials.
-They should also keep a log of requests for access to the materials.
+The headteacher should allocate responsibility for overseeing the secure storage of check materials to a member of staff not directly involved with the administration of the checks.
+As part of that responsibility, this member of staff should keep a log of requests for access to the materials, so they are able to give an accurate account of everyone with access to the check materials from the point they arrive in school or are downloaded from the NCA Portal until Monday 22 June.

 For all check materials:

-If check materials need to be sent to a location away from the main school site prior to administration, the headteacher must ensure that appropriate arrangements are in place to maintain the integrity, security and confidentiality of the check contents.
+If check materials need to be sent to a location away from the main school site before administration, the headteacher must ensure that appropriate arrangements are in place to maintain the integrity, security and confidentiality of the check contents.

 Schools used as a polling station or to host public events